Solon High School: 2014 alleged sexting scandal

 In 2014, Solon High School experienced allegations of sexting amongst students.
 School administrators said they found no evidence that these allegations were true.

 Erin Short sexual grooming allegation

 In March 2021, allegations surfaced of sexual relations between principal Erin Short and a former female student who graduated in 2005 The student, in a statement written to the Solon Police Department, claimed that Short began a "calculated cultivation of [an] inappropriate relationship" with her while she was still a student at Solon High School, detailing various acts of grooming directly by the principal.
 The statement went on to claim that Short pursued an intimate relationship that turned sexual after the young woman graduated.
 Short stated that the two had a relationship only after the former student was 19 years old and in college.
 Short was cleared of legal wrongdoing, and school administrators reinstated her employment after a period of paid administrative leave.
+She retired in August of 2026.